Unleash/unleash-client-node/README.md

 - **environment** - The value to put in the Unleash context's `environment` property.
 Automatically populated in the Unleash Context (optional).
 This does **not** set the SDK's [Unleash environment](https://docs.getunleash.io/reference/environments).
-- **instanceId** - A unique identifier, should/could be somewhat unique.
 - **refreshInterval** - The poll interval to check for updates.
 Defaults to 15000ms.
 - **metricsInterval** - How often the client should send metrics to Unleash API.
 Defaults to 60000ms.